 - Eligibility for ENG 101, MTH 116, and BIO 201.

-MTH 116 (Mathematical Applications) eligibility is determined by the following: successful completion of MTH 090 OR a minimum score of 37 on the math prealgebra section of COMPASS OR a minimum score of 20 on ACT® mathematics OR a minimum score of 470 on SAT® I mathematics.
+MTH 116 (Mathematical Applications) eligibility is determined by the following: successful completion of MTH 090 OR a minimum ACCUPLACER score of 40 on the elementary algebra and of 70 on the arithmetic sections OR a minimum score of 37 on the math prealgebra section of COMPASS OR a minimum score of 20 on ACT® mathematics OR a minimum score of 480 on SAT® I mathematics.
 Test scores may not be more than three years old.

 BIO 201 (Anatomy and Physiology I) eligibility is determined by the following: completion of BIO 103, Principles of Biology, with a "C" or higher or satisfactory performance on ACCS approved Biology Placement Exam.

 - Meet the essential functions or technical standards required for nursing.
 Please refer to “The Alabama Community College System Nursing Programs Essential Functions” on this site.